Network Geometry: Hyperbolic geometry of network latent spaces

-\textbf{\em Maps of real networks.} A collection of methods have been developed for inferring the latent coordinates of nodes in a given network using techniques from statistical inference and machine learning~\cite{boguna2010sustaining,papadopoulos2015network_mapping,papadopoulos2015network_geometry,wang2016hyperbolic,wang2016link,alanis-lobato2016efficient,alanis-lobato2016manifold,muscoloni2017machine,blasius2018efficient_embedding,GarciaPerez2019}.
-The application of these methods to real-world networks (Fig.~\ref{part2_Fig_comm}d--f) revealed the existence of geometric communities~\cite{serrano2012uncovering,garcia-perez2016hidden}, and helped to decode mechanisms that govern network evolution, such as globalization, localization, and hierarchization driving the evolution of international trade~\cite{garcia-perez2016hidden}.
-At the same time, maps of real networks boost the understanding of many dynamical processes, including cooperation in social networks more strongly controlled by the latent-space organization than by highly-connected hubs in the system~\cite{kleineberg2017metric}.
-One of the most practical applications of mapping real-world networks to their latent geometries is the design of efficient and scalable routing protocols for the Internet~\cite{boguna2010sustaining} and for emerging Internet-of-Things telecommunication networks~\cite{voitalov2017geohyperbolic}.
-Finally, embeddings of real networks allow their investigation at different resolutions by application of a geometric renormalization group that unfolds the networks in a self-similar multilayer shell that distinguishes the coexisting scales and their interactions~\cite{garcia-perez2018multiscale}.
+The application of these methods to real-world networks allowed to investigate them at different resolutions using the latent-space renormalization group that unfolds the network in a self-similar multilayer shell of coexisting scales and their interactions~\cite{GarciaPerez2018}.
+The maps of real networks (Fig.~\ref{part2_Fig_comm}d--f) also revealed the existence of geometric communities~\cite{serrano2012uncovering,garcia-perez2016hidden}, and helped to decode mechanisms that govern network evolution, such as globalization, localization, and hierarchization driving the evolution of international trade~\cite{garcia-perez2016hidden}.
+Such maps have also shed light on many dynamical processes in real-world networks, showing, for instance, that cooperation in social networks is controlled more strongly by the latent-space organization than by highly-connected hubs in the system~\cite{kleineberg2017metric}.
+Yet another class of applications of hyperbolic maps of real networks is link prediction.
+Since the connection probability in the described models is a decreasing function of the latent hyperbolic distance, the models predict that links are more likely to exist between hyperbolically closer pairs of nodes.
+Link prediction using hyperbolic geometry has been analyzed from different angles~\cite{muscoloni2018minimum,garcia-perez2020precision,kerrache2020scalable,kitsak2020link}.
+It appears to be particularly powerful when it comes to predicting links that are really difficult to predict~\cite{kitsak2020link}.
+Finally, one of the most practical applications of mapping real-world networks to their latent geometries is the design of efficient routing protocols for the Internet~\cite{boguna2010sustaining} and for emerging Internet-of-Things telecommunication networks~\cite{voitalov2017geohyperbolic}.
+In the next few sections, we discuss some of the applications mentioned above.